 Phone calls - It is important to know that all of your calls at the institution are monitored and recorded.
 This may provide evidence later, if you are threatened during a call with your abuser.
+These recordings are stored for limited periods.
+If you think you need access to a recorded call for evidence, request it as soon as possible.

-For more information about telling others about sexual assault, see: http://www.oaesv.org/wp-content/ uploads/2013/05/Survivor-Series_Disclosing-Sexual-Violence.pdf
+For more information about telling others about sexual assault, see: https://oaesv.org/wpcontent/uploads/2022/11/C_Disclosing-Sexual-Violence.pdf